-The spectral resolving power of \flechas as a function of the $\lambda$ has been determined by a Gaussian fit to the peak along the direction of dispersion (see~Fig.~\ref{fig:thar}), in order to measure the FWHM of the emission lines detected in the ThAr calibration spectra, and averaging the FWHM over the various orders (Fig.~\ref{fig:reso}).
-Such measured resolving power allows us to establish that the minimum appreciable radial velocity of a star is around $15.8 \kilo\meter / \second$.
+The spectral resolving power of \flechas as a function of $\lambda$ was determined by a Gaussian fit to the peak along the direction of dispersion (see~Fig.~\ref{fig:thar}), in order to measure the FWHM of the emission lines detected in the ThAr calibration spectra and averaging the FWHM over the various orders (Figs.~\ref{fig:thar} and~\ref{fig:reso}).